Get Ready for the Irish Raw Milk Cheese Week: June 23rd – June 29th, 2024

-Mark your calendars for the Irish Raw Milk Cheese Week, and get ready to celebrate the best of Irish cheese!
+So, mark your calendars, spread the word, and get ready for the Irish Raw Milk Cheese Week.
+We can’t wait to celebrate the best of Irish cheese with you!

 Cheesemakers Participating in the Irish Raw Milk Cheese Week